GPS Tracking Laws By State in 2025

 Utah

 Utah Code 76-9-408 makes it illegal to install a tracker on a vehicle owned or leased by another person without permission.
-Law enforcement with a court order, licensed private investigators and legal guardians of a child or elder are allowed to use electronic tracking without consent.
+Law enforcement with a court order, licensed private investigators, and legal guardians of a child or elder are allowed to use electronic tracking without consent.
+Consequently, business owners can track vehicles and other company assets used by employees without their explicit consent.

 Vermont